Implications of the Milky Way travel velocity for dynamical mass estimates of the Local Group: Methods and Data

-We specify this model using the \texttt{Python} probabilistic programming package \texttt{pymc3}~\citep{Salvatier2016} and use the No-U-Turn Sampler (NUTS) \citep{Homan2014} implemented in \texttt{pymc3} to generate samples from this posterior pdf, given data from each of the datasets defined in Table~\ref{table:data}.
-We sample over the parameters Local Group mass $\mlg$, the present-day MW--M31 halo separation $r$, log eccentricity $\ln\left(1 - e\right)$, eccentric anomaly $\eta$, and the orbital plane orientation nuisance parameter $\alpha$.
+We specify this model using the \texttt{Python} probabilistic programming package \texttt{pymc3}~\citep{Salvatier2016} and use the No-U-Turn Sampler (NUTS) \citep{Homan2014} implemented in \texttt{pymc3} to generate samples from this posterior pdf, given data from each of the data sets defined in Table~\ref{table:data}.
+We sample over the parameters LG mass $\mlg$, the present-day MW--M31 halo separation $r$, log eccentricity $\ln\left(1 - e\right)$, eccentric anomaly $\eta$, and the orbital plane orientation nuisance parameter $\alpha$.
 Our adopted prior pdfs are defined in Table~\ref{table:priors}.
-For each dataset, we run the sampler with 4 chains for 4,000 tuning steps and 40,000 draws.
+For each data set, we run the sampler with four chains for 4000 tuning steps and 40,000 draws.